Acura TL Review

 Other Cars to Consider

-The 2013 Acura TL seats five and comes with front-wheel drive.
+The 2014 Acura TL seats five and comes with front-wheel drive.
+Two trims are offered: base and SH-AWD.
 A 3.5-liter V6 engine and six-speed automatic transmission are standard on the base TL.
-Two trims are offered: base and SH-AWD.
-The TL SH-AWD gains a more powerful engine and standard all-wheel drive, as well as an available six-speed manual transmission.
-For 2013, the Acura TL sees no major changes.
-As a result, this review uses applicable research and reviews from 2012 and 2013 model years.
+The TL SH-AWD gains a more powerful 3.7-liter V6 engine and all-wheel drive, as well as an available six-speed manual transmission.
+The Acura TL was last redesigned for the 2009 model year and sees no major changes for the 2014 model year.
+As a result, this overview uses applicable research and reviews from the 2009 through 2014 model years.